Welcome to USask

 Please note that international students cannot work on or off campus in Canada until they start their academic program.

-If you are experiencing delays and difficulties in obtaining your immigration documents, please contact ISSAC at international.students@usask.ca or speak with us through our online drop-in advising.
+If you are experiencing delays and difficulties in obtaining your immigration documents, please use our advising services.
 We are here to support you.

 You should find permanent housing before travelling to Canada.